 Congress responded to Texas v.
 Johnson with the Flag Protection Act of 1989.
-This Act declared: Whoever knowingly mutilates, defaces, physically defiles, burns, maintains on the floor or ground, or tramples upon any flag of the United States shall be fined under this title or imprisoned for not more than one year, or both.10 After exempting "any conduct consisting of the disposal of a flag when it has become worn or soiled," this law states:
+This Act declared: Whoever knowingly mutilates, defaces, physically defiles, burns, maintains on the floor or ground, or tramples upon any flag of the United States shall be fined under this title or imprisoned for not more than one year, or both.
+10 the disposal of a flag when it has become worn or soiled," this law states: